cancom/python-hostingde/README.md

   print(zone)
 ```

-This will automatically build teh corresponding filter expression in the background
+This will automatically build the corresponding filter expression in the background

 ```json
 {